passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

 **hashes**
 - this field shall record the individual hashes for each stamp a user owns:
-- this will be an ordered list, the hashes will be writted in the order of the providers as defined for the `providers` field
+- this will be an ordered list, the hashes will be written in the order of the providers as defined for the `providers` field
 - this field will only record the hashes for the stamps that a user owns, meaning we will skip any elements where the provider bit is set to 0 in the `providers` field

 **issuanceDates**
 - (unix timestamp) individual issuance dates for the stamps.
 Similar to the hashes field, this is a ordered array.
 The issuance date can be different form the EAS creation timestamp.

-Considering the list of providers abovem if a user has the `BrightId`, `CommunityStakingSilver` and `Discord` stamps, his attestation will look like:
+Considering the list of providers above if a user has the `BrightId`, `CommunityStakingSilver` and `Discord` stamps, their attestation will look like:
 ```json
 {
     "providers": ["0x0000000000000019"],